Human rights in Cuba: History

-The "Cuban National Reconciliation movement", a U.S.-based organisation that claims to act as a forum for discussing Cuban society, has detailed what it believes are complex variables when analysing human rights immediately after the revolution.
+The "Cuban National Reconciliation movement", a U.S.-based organisation that says it acts as a forum for discussing Cuban society, has detailed what it believes are complex variables when analysing human rights immediately after the revolution.
 In the 1960s, violent confrontations known as the Escambray Rebellion between the Cuban government and armed opposition were ongoing, but had declined by the early 1970s.
-The group asserts that by the time international human rights movements flourished in the 1970s, the most severe period of repression was over, making non-partisan retrospective assessments of the period difficult.
-The reconciliation movement also cite the difficulties in assessing accounts of abuses that are commonly split upon partisan lines.
+The group states that by the time international human rights movements flourished in the 1970s, the most severe period of repression was over, making non-partisan retrospective assessments of the period difficult.
+The reconciliation movement also cites the difficulties in assessing accounts of abuses that are commonly split upon partisan lines.
 According to the group, Cuban exiles who were often the first to denounce the Cuban government, largely shared an anti-Communist ideology and overlooked violations committed by other regimes, whilst many left leaning observers did not give the claims of Cuban victims due consideration.

 After coming to power in 1959, Fidel Castro's government built a highly effective machinery of repression, according to Human Rights Watch.

 As early as September 1959, Vadim Kotchergin (or Kochergin), a KGB agent, was seen in Cuba.
 Jorge Luis Vasquez, a Cuban who was imprisoned in East Germany, states that the East German secret police Stasi trained the personnel of the Cuban Interior Ministry (MININT).